Skip to Main Content

 The DCN is a fully online program and includes a practice residency, so it is important to determine the State Authorization of Distance Education and if the applicant will be able to do a residency in his or her home state or may have to do such elsewhere.
 Please see the UNF State Authorization Status website for more information and updates.
 "State Authorization of Distance Education is a complex and dynamic environment.
 Prospective students should check this site often for updates.
 Students are required to come onsite for 2-day workshops during the first three years of the program and also to defend their research project.

-Contact the Program Directors
+Contact the Program Director

-Headshot of Jen Ross
+headshot of Jen Ross in a circle

 Jen Ross, DCN, RD, LD/N, FAND